 The Meredith MBA program has given White confidence, competence, and courage to go after what she wants in life.
-That confidence helped her apply for her current internship.
-White started an internship in July 2016 with the Environmental Protection Agency (EPA), where she serves as a financial technician, and then accepted a full-time position as an analyst.
-Through this experience, she has learned the importance of corporate social responsibility and the role that she must play in creating change in the community.
+That confidence helped her apply for an internship with the Environmental Protection Agency (EPA), where she served as a financial technician, and then accepted a full-time position as an analyst.
+Through this experience, she earned the importance of corporate social responsibility and the role that she must play in creating change in the community.

 Her dream of being the CEO of her own company includes launching the Heart Academy, a nonprofit business academy with the purpose of developing minority youth into strong individuals, spiritually, mentally, physically, and emotionally.
 The students will learn what their gifts are, discover how to identify their gifts, and how to implement those gifts in their everyday lives as Meredith does for its students.

 “I want to encourage the youth and be an example to them,” said White.
 “You don’t have to become a product of your environment when you have the power to make your environment become a product of you.”

 After completing her MBA in December 2017, White said “Because of Meredith, I’ll continue ‘Going Strong,’ the Meredith MBA way.”